stinkytroll/tech264-cloud-linux/linux/linux_notes.md

 - `rm` : Removes a file.
 - `sudo` : Super user command input.
   - `sudo apt update -y` : Makes sure the package information is up to date, but doesn't install anything.
   - `sudo apt upgrade -y` : **Dangerous.** Installs packages which could break any work that requires particular versions.
+Should only be used at the start of a VM.
 - `cd /` : Changes the current working directory to the root directory.
 - `sudo su` : Switches you to the superuser (root) account.
   - `exit` : Can be used to leave super user.
+  - `sudo DEBIAN_FRONTEND=noninteractive (then rest of command)` : Helps avoid user prompting.

 # How to Write a Bash Script: provision.sh